RequestNetwork/RequestTokenSale/README.md

 It uses `SafeMath.sol` from Open Zeppelin, providing the whitelist mechanism

-Provides the whilelist, hard cap and individual cap mechanisme for the token sale.
 Owner can list and delist users until the last 24h before the token sale.
 Owner can modify the individual base cap until the last 24h before the token sale.

 Because we expect > 10k users, we must start uploading the users before we have a full list.
-For this reason we also have an optimzed version of listing which can take an array as input.
+For this reason we also have an optimized version of listing which can take an array as input.

 #### The token (RequestToken.sol)
 Implemented in `RequestToken.sol`.